Last Update: 2020-08-12

 Typical paths are:

+If not already set in the environment from which you started PyCharm, you can set it explicitly.
 Open Run > Debug … > Edit Configurations and add the QGIS_PREFIX_PATH to the User environmental variables.
 This way PyCharm runs python files in a environment with QGIS_PREFIX_PATH defined.

 Also define the Environment variables for the Python console.
 Go to File > Settings > Build, Execution, Deployment > Console > Python Console and add QGIS_PREFIX_PATH to the Environment variables.